St. Johnsbury, Lancaster, Montpelier, and Littleton Optometrist Recommends Ortho-K Treatment

 Care must be taken in the initial fitting of the lenses.
 While scans help the eye doctor to make the initial fitting, the lenses should lightly compress the cornea, not squeeze it.
 To prevent problems, the eye doctor may ask for additional visits as it is appropriate to the patient.
 The special geometry of the lenses, the four (or more) curves, known as zones, provide the support and guidance to the corneas, keeping some of it in place, and shifting other parts.
 The eye doctor monitors these shifts to keep things as comfortable and healthy for the eyes as possible.

-St. Johnsbury, Lancaster, and Montpelier Optometrist practice Shippee Family Eyecare offers exceptional service.
+St. Johnsbury, Lancaster, Montpelier, and Littleton Optometrist practice Shippee Family Eyecare offers exceptional service.
 Our team of optometrists and staff take great pride in providing affordable adult and pediatric comprehensive eye care and treatment options.
 Ortho-K is one of many service options that we offer.
 Please feel free to contact one of our office locations at with any questions regarding Ortho-K, our optometrists and optical staff are happy to help.